Jollybake001/Jollybake001/README.md

-# Hi My Name is Kenneth-Nwagboniwe Chika Joy👋
+# Hi My Name is Chika Joy Kenneth-Nwagboniwe👋
 ## I am a data analyst
 ## I am also a researcher and a master student of animal breeding, genetics and biotechnology
 ---